davidbauch/QDaCC/README.md

     --GC 'h+GH+HZ-v+GV+VZ'
 Calculating the concurrence for every cavity or radiative mode of the polarization dependent biexciton.

+---

 ## Wigner Function
+The Wigner function is calculated using the weighted superposition of Laguerre polynomials.
+A reduced denistymatrix for a given mode is calculated by using a partial trace over the total Hilbert space.
+This densitymatrix is then assumed to be in a Fock-base containing the different weights for the Laguerre polynomials.

+The general syntax to calculate the Wigner function reads:

+    --GW [Modes,X(,Y,Resolution,Skip)]

+The parameters read as follows:
+- `Modes` : Comma seperated list of (resonator) modes to calculate the Wigner function for
+- `X` : Comma sperated list of X-Resolutions, where the total interval will be `-X:X`
+- `Y` : Optional Parameter, comma seperated list of Y-Resolutions.
+As default it is assumed that X=Y
+- `Resolution` : Optional Parameter, comma sperated list of resolutions, where `dx,dy = 2X/Resolution, 2Y/Resolution`.
+The default value is `100`.
+- `Skip` : Number of timesteps to skip.
+Higher values will result in faster calculations.
+The default value is `1`.

+Examples:

+    --GW 'h:5'
+Calculate the Wigner function using the parameterset `h:5:5:100:1`.

+    --GW 'h:4:6:200:2'
+Calculating the Wigner function using `-X:X = -4:4`, `-Y:Y = -6:6` with `200` Points for each axis, resulting in `dx = 0.04` and `dy = 0.06`.
+The Wigner function is only evaluated for every second timestep, even if those timesteps are not equidistant (e.g. for RK45 or a modified grid without interpolation).

 ---
 ---